Ahmet Ali Çelikten

-Ahmet Ali Çelikten (born İzmirli Alioğlu Ahmed; 1883 – 1969), also known as İzmirli Ahmet Ali (English: Ahmet Ali from Izmir), was a Turkish aviator, of Afro-Turkish ethnicity, regarded as the first black pilot in history.
-He was one of the first black males becoming a fighter pilot, receiving his “wings” in 1914.
-He was one of the few black pilots in World War I, like African American Eugene Jacques Bullard (flying for France), William Robinson Clarke from Jamaica (flying for Britain), Pierre Réjon from Martinique (flying for France) and Domenico Mondelli from Eritrea (flying for Italy), first black pilot ever (he received his license by Fédération Aéronautique Internationale on February 20, 1914).
-Ahmet's maternal grandmother was born in Bornu (now in Nigeria) and was brought to what is now Turkey as part of the Ottoman slave trade.
+Ahmet Ali Çelikten (born İzmirli Alioğlu Ahmed; 1883 – 24 June 1969), also known as İzmirli Ali Ahmet (English: Ahmet Ali from İzmir), was a Turkish aviator of Afro-Turkish descent regarded as the first black pilot in history.
+He was one of the first black men to become a fighter pilot, receiving his "wings" in 1914.
+He was one of the few black pilots in World War I, similar to African American Eugene Jacques Bullard (flying for France), William Robinson Clarke from Jamaica (flying for Britain), Pierre Réjon flying for France and Domenico Mondelli from Eritrea (flying for Italy).

 Biography

-Ahmet was born in 1883 in Izmir (ancient Smyrna), in the Aidin Vilayet of the Ottoman Empire.
+Ahmet was born in 1883 in İzmir in the Vilayet of Aidin located in the Ottoman Empire.
 His mother, Zenciye Emine Hanım, was of Nigerian descent; his father, Ali Bey, was also Afro-Turkish.
-The Family flew from Cairo, Egypt to Crete because Egypt was occupied by the French in the Years 1798-1801, they moved from Crete to Izmir.
+The family fled from Cairo, Egypt to Crete because Egypt was occupied by the French in the years 1798–1801, afterwards moving from Crete to İzmir.
 He aimed to become a sailor and entered the Naval Technical School Haddehâne Mektebi (literally "School of the Blooming Mill") in 1904.
 In 1908, he graduated from this school as a First Lieutenant (Mülâzım-ı evvel).
 And then he went to aviation courses in the Naval Flight School (Deniz Tayyare Mektebi), formed on 25 June 1914 at Yeşilköy.
 He was then a member of the Ottoman Air Force.

 During World War I, he married Hatice Hanım (1897–1991) who was a Turkish war immigrant from Preveza.

-He became one of the first black military pilots in aviation history in 11.November 1916. on 14 February 1917, Ahmed Ali was made a Captain (Yüzbaşı) and sent to Berlin 18.Dezember 1917 to complete aviation courses.
-Following the completion of these courses, he was assigned to the Izmir Naval Aircraft Company.
-His Code Name was "Celik Kara Kartal" - Black Eagle of Steel, derived from his name.
+He became one of the first black military pilots in aviation history on 11 November 1916.
+On 14 February 1917, Ahmet Ali was made a Captain (Yüzbaşı) and was then sent to Berlin on 18 December 1917 to complete aviation courses.
+Following the completion of these courses, he was assigned to the İzmir Naval Aircraft Company.
+His Code Name was Celik Kara Kartal ("Black Eagle of Steel"), derived from his name.